 - What are the interests and skills of the people within the business?

 - Who are the people you want to aim at?

 - What could they be interested in?

 Knowing who you are and the people you are targeting will help formulate ideas for a social media strategy.

-The key is to find the right mix of business personality and business objectives combined with a personal elements to find the right “voice” that will attract genuine people to like and follow your social media, which will in turn created customers.
+The key is to find the right mix of business personality and business objectives combined with a personal element to find the right “voice” that will attract genuine people to like and follow your social media, which will, in turn, created customers.

 Time scales can be factored in when creating a plan.
 Different subjects will have their own timings: e.g.